Chapter 9 : Awkward Situations

 I take a few more steps.
 “This would be a great time to have that bloody map of theirs,” I mutter to myself as I scan the corridor for any sign of Filch or professors.
 Nothing in sight.
 I gently move out of the portrait hole and head towards the kitchens.

 As I glance distractedly to my right, I suddenly barge into something very solid and person-shaped.
 I start and look up.
 And it is the last group of person I want to be seeing right now; Sirius.
-He is with Peter ahead of me; and to add insult to injury, the body I was now awkwardly wedged against and nearly tipping over belongs to Sirius.
+He is with Peter; and to add insult to injury, the body I was now awkwardly wedged against and nearly tipping over belongs to Sirius.

 “Oh for fucks sake,” I mutter angrily as I jump to right myself and neaten my sweater and skirt.
 “Where did you come from?”